 In his celebrated, The Varieties of Religious Experience (London 1925, p.
 415), Williams James, asked, “Do mystical states establish the truth of those theological affections in which the saintly life has its roots?”
 This question can be divided into two: (Q1) Is a person warranted in thinking that his or her experiences are veridical or have evidential value?
 And (Q2) Are “we,” who do not enjoy mystical experiences, upon examining the evidence of such experiences, warranted in thinking them veridical or endowed with evidential value?
 While related, these questions can be treated separately.

 The major philosophical reply in the affirmative to (Q1) may be called the “Doxastic Practice Approach.”
-The major defense of an affirmative reply to (Q2) may be called the “Argument from Perception.”
+The major defense of an affirmative reply to (Q2) may be called the “Argument from Experience.”

 William Alston has defended beliefs a person forms based on mystical and numinous (in the terminology of this entry) experience, specifically of a theistic kind (Alston, 1991, 100).
 Alston defines a ‘doxastic practice’ as consisting of socially established ways of forming and epistemically evaluating beliefs (the “output”) from a certain kind of content from various inputs, such as cognitive and perceptual ones (Alston, 1991, 100, Alston 2005, chapters 9–11).
 The practice is beholden to an “over-rider system” which is a background system of beliefs against which beliefs supported by the practice are checked for possible over-riders.
 The practice of forming physical-object beliefs derived from sense perception is an example of a ‘doxastic practice’ and the practice of drawing deductive conclusions in a certain way from premises is another.
 Now, Alston argues that the justification of every doxastic practice is “epistemically circular,” that is, its reliability cannot be established in any way independent of the practice itself (see Alston, 1993).
 This includes the “sense-perception practice.”
 However, we cannot avoid engaging in doxastic practices.
 Therefore, Alston contends, it is a matter of practical rationality to engage in the doxastic practices we do engage in providing there is no good reason to think they are unreliable.